Kaskela Law LLC: Deadline Alert for Solid Biosciences, Inc. Shareholders in Class Action Lawsuit - SLDB

 DEADLINE ALERT: Investors who purchased Solid Biosciences securities during the Class Period may, no later than May 28, 2018, seek to be appointed as a lead plaintiff representative of the investor class.
-Solid Biosciences investors are encouraged to visit www.kaskelalaw.com/case/solid-biosciences-inc/ to receive additional information about this action and submit their information online.
+Solid Biosciences investors are encouraged to visit www.kaskelalaw.com/case/solid-biosciences-inc/ to receive additional information about this action.

 On or around January 25, 2018, Solid Biosciences completed an initial public offering ("IPO") of its common stock, selling 7,000,000 shares of stock to investors at $16.00 per share.